Stan Rawlinson, Dog Behaviourist explains how training puppies’ recall techniques early, stops any recall problems when your pup gets older

 You will need two whistles later to get the dog coming back and forward between two people.
 When the dog looks at you immediately say “good” “take it” and give a high-quality treat.

-These include Beef Sausages, Air Dried Sprats, Beef Lung, Dog Spaghetti, Buffalo Jerky and Cows Udder.
+These include Pure Rabbit Training Treats, Beef Sausages, Air Dried Sprats, Beef Lung, and Dog Spaghetti.

 The reason I started my own brand of ethical air-dried totally natural treats, is that I know they are no nasty ingredients or preservatives in any of them.